lacps/lacps.github.io/04-mailing-list.md

 ![Photograph of Ivan Snyder's venus flytrap - a carnivorous plant - an an LACPS meeting in Los Angeles, California](/sites/default/files/photos/5_17364713682c96f32f38.jpg){:class="profile"}

+### Email Group

-To keep abreast of LACPS announcements or participate in electronic LA CP discussion, [click here to subscribe to the LACPS Yahoo Group](https://groups.yahoo.com/neo/groups/LACPS/info) or send an email to [LACPS-subscribe@yahoogroups.com](mailto:LACPS-subscribe@yahoogroups.com).
+To keep abreast of LACPS announcements or participate in electronic LA CP discussion, [click here to subscribe to the LACPS email group](https://groups.yahoo.com/neo/groups/LACPS/info) or send an email to [LACPS-subscribe@yahoogroups.com](mailto:LACPS-subscribe@yahoogroups.com).

 ### Twitter